 snap install core) and it’s the latest version (

 To test your system, install the hello-world snap and make sure it runs correctly:

-$ snap install hello-world hello-world 6.3 from Canonical✓ installed $ hello-world Hello World!
+$ sudo snap install hello-world hello-world 6.3 from Canonical✓ installed $ hello-world Hello World!

 Snap is now installed and ready to go!
 If you’re using a desktop, a great next step is to install the Snap Store app.